-Registry Weeks and Community Campaigns to End Homelessness
+Registry/Connections Weeks and Community Campaigns to End Homelessness

 No one organisation or community needs to end homelessness for every homeless person or family in Australia.
 However, individuals, businesses, organisations and charities can collaborate within their own communities to understand who exactly is homeless within their community.
 Know those people by name and work together to link those people with housing and, if needed, ongoing support to sustain that housing.